pinax/pinax-news/README.rst

 Documentation
 ---------------

-The ``pinax-starter-app`` documentation is currently under construction.
+The Pinax documentation is available at http://pinaxproject.com/pinax/.
+The ``pinax-news`` documentation is currently under construction.
 If you would like to help us write documentation, please join our Pinax Project Slack team and let us know!
 The Pinax documentation is available at http://pinaxproject.com/pinax/.

 Contribute